-Page 2 of 3 - “He should have listened to the people, not his consultants,” she said.
+“He should have listened to the people, not his consultants,” she said.
 “So I think it’s still the fog of war.
 He’s still in a little bit of shock.
 I sincerely wish both him and Jane well.
 Jane is a very classy lady.
 I think Congressman Castle will come around.
 Whether it’s Don Mell or Congressman Castle – what I’m hoping is that on Nov.
 2, they’ll realize my opponent supports these massive tax increases.
 I will fight to stop them.
 That’s the bottom line – whether or not we can afford the tax increases.”

 A conservative stance against tax increases

 O’Donnell estimated that a single mother making $30,000 a year and senior citizens making $40,000 will pay another $1,100 in taxes if former President Bush's tax cuts expire, she said.
 Families making $50,000 per year will pay another $2,000 per year.

 “That’s the main difference between Chris Coons and me,” O’Donnell said.
 “I will stop those tax increases.
 Coons has pledged to support them.
 His policies kill small businesses.
 He sent out a fundraising letter promising Democrats that he is going to support the Reid-Pelosi agenda 100 percent.
 Those policies, from Obamacare to the tax increases, kill small businesses.”